 A room, window, or frame is a projection of ideals.
 I see landscapes, bodily topographies and formal concepts as sites from which to contextualize identity and borders.
-They offer materiality and a concrete standpoint from which to internalize and project.

 My sculpture and installations often develop in direct response to experiences as a guest or foreigner.
 They also stem from positions of curious physicality.
 I pursue questions about personal and societal boundaries, and perceptions of objectification and otherness.
 These topics surface in geographical or visceral objects and spaces.